wrattler/wrattler-design/data-store/data-store.md

 ## Support for the desiderata

 Do ontologies support tabular data?
-Consider the following table, concerning demographic data from a particular ston-eage community:
+Consider the following table, concerning demographic data from a particular stone-age community:

 | `id` | `name`           | `age` | `gender` |
 |------+------------------+-------+----------|